 St Katharine Docks to Canary Wharf Walk End

-Then backtrack a little back down Narrow Street and get on the Thames River Path.
+Then backtrack a little back to Narrow Street and get on the Thames River Path.
 This will take you all the way to Canary Wharf Riverside.
 This is the part of the walk where you can enjoy breathtaking views across the River Thames and the riverside architecture.
-Eventually you will reach Canary Wharf Riverside and the Royal China Restaurant which is very good if you want to eat there, you can read my review of Royal China here.
+Eventually, you will reach Canary Wharf Riverside and the Royal China Restaurant which is very good if you want to eat there, you can read my Royal China Review here.

 Approaching Canary Wharf Riverside